In This Article

 Moderate to vigorous exercise seems to pack more of a mood-boosting punch than lighter activity, Gothe notes.
 What constitutes moderate to vigorous exercise differs for everyone.
 My moderate running pace might be a light exercise to a marathoner or high-intensity for someone new to jogging.

 Timing also counts.
 The Centers for Disease Control and Prevention (CDC) recommend two and a half hours of moderate exercise a week.
 This leaves room for workouts of all shapes and sizes, from hours-long walks to minutes-long bursts of activity.
 “Add actionable things to your everyday routine, like doing squats while you’re on a no-video Zoom call or a wall sit while you brush your teeth,” suggests Becca Russo, a certified fitness instructor.
 “Just because you’re not drenched in sweat after an activity doesn’t mean you won’t benefit from it.”

 And switching it up never hurts.
 While a strict arm, leg, and abs day rotation works for some, research shows that varying your activities can keep you more engaged and help your body and mind reap the benefits of exercise.
-Your preferences might change naturally: maybe you preferred solitary runs before the pandemic to get some alone time, but now you crave group fitness.
+Your preferences might change naturally: maybe you preferred solitary runs to get some alone time, but now you crave group fitness.
 Roll with it!

 How to Get Started

 If you’re new to exercise, Gothe proposes starting with the CDC’s Move Your Way program, which offers evidence-based suggestions for how much and what kind of activity to do.